magento/merchdocs/src/sales-channels/asc/creating-assigning-catalog-products.md

    - For **Website Ids**, choose the website (storefront) for which the product to be associated.

-      The options in this list depend on your Magento [store configuration]({% link stores/websites-stores-views.md %}) settings.
+      The options in this list depend on your Commerce [store configuration]({% link stores/websites-stores-views.md %}) settings.

    - For **Attribute Set Id** (required), choose an option.

       `Default` is the default selection.
-The options in this list depend on your Magento [attribute sets]({% link stores/attribute-sets.md %}) you have configured.
+The options in this list depend on your Commerce [attribute sets]({% link stores/attribute-sets.md %}) you have configured.

    - For **Visibility**, choose an option for the new product.